paolodelia99/Python-C-Algorithms/README.md

 ```

-Here's an example on how to use the bloom filters
+Need a probabilistic data structure?
+Here's how you can use the bloom filters.

 ```python
 import bloom_filter